 OJAI COCOON PERFORMANCES / GUEST ARTIST COLLABORATION SERIES

-December 8, 2018 – Kaleidoscope is a full band show with Steve Gorn on flute, soprano sax and clarinet, Rebecca Comerford vocals, Chris Murphy on violin, Brad Ranola on drums, Greg McFall on bass, and Andrea Brook / Sonic Butterfly.
+December 8, 2018 – Kaleidoscope is a full band show with Grammy and Academy award winner, Steve Gorn on flute, soprano sax and clarinet, the brilliant vocal talent of Rebecca Comerford, versatile violinist Chris Murphy, Brad Ranola on drums, Greg McFall on bass, and Andrea Brook / Sonic Butterfly stringing it all together.

 Andrea Brook / Sonic Butterfly has been busy.
-The Ojai Cocoon has offered her the perfect platform to create a full service performing arts company that has 2 solo shows, 3 duet offerings, a multi-media show, and after these next 2 events a rhythm section and a full band show called Kaleidoscope.
+The Ojai Cocoon has offered her the perfect platform to create a full service performing arts company that has 2 solo shows, 3 duet offerings, a multi-media show, and now a full band show called Kaleidoscope.

 Sonic Butterfly is a 26 string acoustic, chromatic, long-string harp designed and played by Andrea Brook.
 The long strings are at minimum 60 ft and span out over the audience, transforming indoor and outdoor environments into a giant musical instrument and engaging the audience to be participants, to transcend limitation and let their creativity fly.